yellowberryHN/redive/docs/guide.md

 > WARNING:
 > **Ensure the cab's main power is disconnected, because it should be.** This may be obvious, but make sure.

-In this part, we need to take the ALLS computer out so that we can access the drive to install the one we got to replace it.
+In this part, we need to take the ALLS computer out so that we can install the new drive.
 Unfortunately it's quite difficult to open the ALLS while it's still in the cab, so we must remove it for now.

-Inside the cab, you will find the ALLS, firmly attached to the subwoofer.
+Inside the cab, you will find the ALLS firmly attached to the subwoofer.
 If your cab came with a keychip, you will first want to remove it from the keychip slot by squeezing on the bottom of it and pulling it out.
 Don't misplace that.

 Next, unplug the single connector in the well to the right of the subwoofer and left of the coin box.
 Lastly, you want